 (1) Undergraduate Students

-Undergraduate students select and bid for modules through the Centralised Online Registration System (CORS) with their Student Number and PIN which can be obtained from the Registration (Part One) System.
+Undergraduate students select and bid for modules through the Centralised Online Registration System (CORS) with their Student ID/Number and PIN which can be obtained from the Registration (Part One) System.
 Please check the latest information and the bidding schedule at:

 (2) Graduate Students